marsfoundation/xchain-ssr-oracle/README.md

 ## Deployment Instructions

-Foundry doesn't support multichain deployment scripts so this needs to be done via the `./deploy.sh` script.
+Deploy via the `./deploy.sh` script.
+This should be updated to a Foundry script at some point.

 Usage: `./deploy.sh <REMOTE_NETWORK_NAME>[ --burn-access]`